atifaziz/WebClippings/README.md

 Following is personal collection of mostly software-related articles and downloads that I have found useful and bookmarked for future reference:

+## Writing Safe Shell Scripts

+> Writing shell scripts leaves a lot of room to make mistakes, in ways that will cause your scripts to break on certain input, or (if some input is untrusted) open up security vulnerabilities.
+Here are some tips on how to make your shell scripts safer.

+Tags: `posix`, `bash`, `shell`

+Fri Mar 11 23:10:22 2016 +0100

 ## [FastRWeb: Fast Interactive Web Framework for Data Mining Using R](http://urbanek.info/research/pub/urbanek-iasc08.pdf)

 > Our basic goal is to fully leverage R and yet to allow users to interact with the system without the need to resort to the R language. &hellip; In this talk we will describe the various parts of the system ranging from the fast-response infrastructre, AJAX tools for on-demand data loading to R facilities for intuitive creation of web objects, plots and interactive graphics.
 We will illustrate the use of the framework on several examples, including our implementation of a real-world mining tool used in practice for exploratory data analysis and data mining in very large databases.